Freshwater, Isle of Wight: History

 There is evidence of a Roman harbour at the end of the Western Yar.
+A romano-British grave containing a Vectis ware pot was found on sheepwash farm in 1898.
 In 530 AD, the Island fell to a combined force of Saxons and Jutes.
 After the Norman Conquest, Lord of the Island William Fitz Osbern gave the Saxon All Saints' Church and its tithes to the Norman Abbey of Lyre sometime between 1066 and his death in 1071.
 In 1414 all alien priories were seized by the Crown.
 In 1623, when King James I gave Freshwater Parish to John Williams, Bishop of Lincoln, Williams then granted Freshwater to St John's College, Cambridge on 24 March 1623.

 The Freshwater Parish originally was composed of five farms, known as "tuns": Norton, Sutton, Easton, Weston and Middleton.
 All of these place names still exist, except for Sutton, which is now called Freshwater Bay (previously Freshwater Gate).
 The first meeting of the Freshwater Parish Council was on 31 December 1894.

 In 2010, 250 kg of cocaine was found in Freshwater Bay.
 The "Freshwater Five" fishing crew were convicted in relation to this, but are appealing their conviction.

-Village attractions
+Parish attractions

 There are several attractions within the immediate area: